ToastKamiya/toastcut/README.md

 - Step 2: Select an operation to do from the dropdown list (ex.
 Trim)
 - Step 3: Fill out textboxes and required info (for Trim, write beginning/end timestamps, or apply them from the seeker head in the video preview!)
 - Step 4: Write the name of the output file, and optionally check the option to use CUDA encoding (Experimental, safe to use but performance may not be affected).
 - Step 5.
-Click "Run FFMPEG" and look at the box below for details on operation progress.
+Click "Run FFmpeg" and look at the box below for details on operation progress.
 On success, the output video is saved to the program's root folder.

 # Dependencies
-  - FFMPEG
+  - FFmpeg
   - NodeJS
   - Electron-Builder
   - Electron